lfricken/ti/core/readme.md

 ## Todo
-scattered, regroup, scrap
-write rules
-standard fleet 1 dread 2 cruiser 1 carrier 3 infantry 1 fighter
-xthian wormhole legendary rephrase Fleets in this system may load ground forces that are in the owners home system. type rules into readme.md file playtest
+type rules into readme.md file xthian wormhole legendary rephrase Fleets in this system may load ground forces that are in the owners home system. playtest